Strength, Ships and Organization as the United States enters the Second World War in December 1941.

 In spite of the British example the American Navy, under the direction of Admiral King, was reluctant to develop the convoys system and suffered very heavy losses.
 During the spring and summer of 1942 the German U-boats decimated shipping off the Atlantic sea-board: during May alone, over 450,000 tons of Allied shipping was sunk off the American coast.
 Like the Royal Navy the US Navy gained the upper hand over the U-boats by adopting the convoy system, increasing the numbers of escort vessels and introducing new anti-submarine devices such as Asdic and ‘Huff-Duff’.

-The organization of the US Atlantic Fleet was initially a hurriedly improvised affair but once was declared efforts were made to rationalise the Fleet’s organization.
+The organization of the US Atlantic Fleet was initially a hurriedly improvised affair but once was declared efforts were made to rationalize the Fleet’s organization.
 Originally, the US Atlantic coast was divided into a number of coastal naval districts, and there were seven of these guarding the vast area of the eastern seaboard stretching from Canada to Florida.
 These were abolished and replaced by sea frontiers on 1 July 1942.
-A sea frontier was an area of ocean extending out to sea from a definite section of the coast to a distance of over 200 miles.
+A sea frontier was an area of ocean extending out to sea from a definite section of the coast to a distance of over 200 miles (ca. 322 km).
 In all there were four sea frontiers, three of which were relevant to the fight against the U-boat: the Canadian Coastal Zone, the Panama Sea Frontier, and most important of all, the Eastern Sea Frontier.
 The commanders of each of these areas controlled all the vessels inside them for the duration of their voyage within the sea frontier.

 Although the idea of appointing one officer responsible for conducting the U-boat war was discarded, Admiral King set up the 10th Fleet in May 1942 under his own command ‘to exercise unity of control over US anti-submarine operations in that part of the Atlantic under its strategic control’.
 This was a further step in the process of ironing out the series of hasty improvisations created to meet the needs of the moment.
 The basic function of this force was to destroy U-boats, protect allied and neutral shipping and also to supervise training in anti-submarine methods.